angusgee/tic-tac-toe/README.md

 ### CLI

+-   Firstly, store the gameboard as an array inside of a Gameboard object.
 -   Each little piece of functionality should be able to fit in the game, player or gameboard objects.
--   Store the gameboard as an array inside of a Gameboard object.
 -   Your main goal here is to have as little global code as possible.
 -   Make sure you include logic that checks for when the game is over!
 -   You should be checking for all winning 3-in-a-rows and ties.